vvip/lz4/README.md

-The java command tools for compressing or uncomressing lz4 format file.
+The java command tool for compressing or uncomressing lz4 format file.

 Too many files from _https://censys.io_ are lz4 format. the tools can deal them like: